No rapid response active. [This will be hidden on the published site]

 • We realize that there can be no social justice without social services, so we’re working to ensure that all survivors of labor trafficking and the sex trade have the comprehensive support they need to exit exploitative systems and rebuild their lives.

-• We commit to eradicating the market for coerced or unpaid labor that drives the multi-billion dollar trade in trafficking.
+• We commit to eradicating the market for coerced or unpaid labor that drives the multi-billion dollar trade in human trafficking.

 • We know that law drives the culture even as culture shapes law.
 Challenging inaccurate media representations of human trafficking and sexual exploitation, while partnering with artists and writers who seek to tell a more accurate story, is central to our mission.